Processing chickens — otherwise known as butchering chickens — at home means putting healthier birds on the dinner table.

 - If you’re plucking by hand, dip the birds into a large pot of water that’s at about 160 degrees Fahrenheit.
 (A simple thermometer like this is handy.)
 Make sure you have a tool to hold the entire bird under the water.
 It will try to float, and and the feathered area that isn’t submerged will be hard to pluck.

 - Be sure to have freezer paper on hand!
-I don’t keep large plastic freezer bags on hand (if we have them, we’ll use them, and…no need) so this was an important one for me to remember.
+I don’t keep large plastic freezer bags on hand as I’m continually trying to cut my plastic waste, so this was an important one for me to remember.

 Amanda: We skin the chickens rather than pluck, much faster.
 Have a good system in place before you start & do a dry run first.
 You’ll usually see what you forgot!